metascienceforml/metascienceforml.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: About the scientific process in machine learning.
+subtitle: <b>Holding a magnifying glass up to the ways of doing machine learning research.</b>

 profile:
   align: left